OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 - Unencrypted
 - Asynchronous

 Additionally, AsyncStorage is available globally to all parts of your add-in.
 For custom functions, AsyncStorage is exposed as a global object.
-For other parts of your add-in, such as task panes and other elements which utilize the typical WebView runtime, AsyncStorage is exposed through `Office.Runtime`.
+For other parts of your add-in, such as task panes and other elements which utilize the typical WebView runtime, AsyncStorage is exposed through `OfficeRuntime`.

  Methods available on AsyncStorage include getItem, setItem, removeItem, clear, getAllKeys, flushGetRequests, multiGet, multiSet, and multiRemove.
 At this time, mergeItem and multiMerge are not supported methods.